 Then the general manager called to report he had an offer for $18 million but would sell for $20 million to anyone else.
 The numbers just don’t work at that price, but it appeared none of the principals listed by the Secretary of State for the Warwick Corporation (Shimon Levy, Eldad Israel and Yoram Moussaieff) had been to the property in 14 years since Katrina destroyed it, so they were unaware of a realistic value.

-As a commercial real estate broker, I regularly analyze financials to determine a property’s appropriate market price.
+As a commercial real estate broker in New Orleans, I regularly analyze financials to determine a property’s appropriate market price.
 After touring the Warwick and walking through each of the 176 rooms on the 12 floors, I prepared the best and worse case scenario below and other financials.
 This simple analysis gives you an insight into how a buyer approaches a valuation by working through the numbers backward.
 First you calculate the revenues you would generate after the project is finished.
 Then you back in expenses.
 What is left over is how much you can pay for the property now.

-In the worse case scenario, the most elastic variable is the occupancy rate.
+In the worst-case scenario, the most elastic variable is the occupancy rate.
 For hotels, a bad number is 60%, which we saw a lot of during the 2008 recession.
-Room rates for high end hotels can average $150, but during the August hot month, even good hotels drop their rate to $100.
+Room rates for high-end hotels can average $150, but during the August hot month, even good hotels drop their rate to $100.
 This is a $50 drop, which is 33% and a disaster for hotels.
 So assuming the worst 60% occupancy but keeping the rate at $150 per night, the pro-forma revenues total $5.7 million and expenses average 60% at $2.3 million for a profit of $2.3 million annually.
 That values the hotel at $28 million, so you never want to have more than $20 million in an investment like that, because you have to allow for at least $8 million as compensation for putting your capital to work in this project versus something like an oil well.
-Hotels are so risky that recently on an different project, 5 local banks refused to loan $5 million to a buyer who had $1 million deposit on a $6 million dollar renovation loan.
+Hotels are so risky that recently on a different project, 5 local banks refused to loan $5 million to a buyer who had $1 million deposit on a $6 million dollar renovation loan.
 So buyers have to be compensated for their risk especially when financing is difficult.
 That makes this scenario really a break-even transaction which scares most buyers away.

-The best case scenario is what developers hope for but never count on.
+The best-case scenario is what developers hope for but never count on.
 What if the occupancy rate rose to 80%?
 They survive on a night when a convention in town, Essence Festival, Jazz Fest, Mardi Gras, or any other reason we hope to have 13 million visitors like we did before Covid.
 If occupancy rises above 80%, the room rate could climb to $225, then the revenues jump from $5.7 to $11.5 million and the net operating income approximates $4.6 million, valuing the business at $57 million.
 A well-run hotel can be very profitable, but there are very few who can run one well, which is why no bank wants to loan money to buy one.